How and when to apply

 - make us your first choice through UCAS, but not if we're your second/insurance choice

 - apply to us through Clearing.
-We can’t guarantee accommodation if you come through this route, but it’s still worth applying.
 Our accommodation team can keep you up to date on any vacancies that come up.

 Students with additional needs